Overwhelmed by spreadsheets

 "With 15 versions of the budget and only one person in the financial planning department, there were more than 250 spreadsheets to manage.
-Every version of the budget required a full day to reconcile all of the spreadsheets," explains Tom Shaw, CFO, Papyrus.
+Every version of the budget required a full day to reconcile all of the spreadsheets," said Tom Shaw, CFO at Papyrus.
 "It was easy to break formulas or have errors in the plan.
 The cost of 15 days of a dedicated finance employee was prohibitive and with our new growth, we sought an alternative solution."

 While their Excel-based model had been adequate in the past, it was not flexible enough to meet all of the needs of the finance team going forward, especially as the company completed one acquisition and looked to drive significant growth during a time of uncertainty.
 As a result, the finance team at Papyrus began evaluating alternative applications for budgeting.

 "With only one FP&A manager, we do not have an army of people in finance who can work on budgeting, planning and analysis.
-The old process would take a full day each time we did one version of the budget because someone would have to reconcile the more than 200 individual spreadsheets and consolidate them into one unified plan," recalls Shaw.
+The old process would take a full day each time we did one version of the budget because someone would have to reconcile the more than 200 individual spreadsheets and consolidate them into one unified plan," said Shaw.
 "On average we produced more than 15 versions of the budget every year.
-Our equity partner recommended we look at Adaptive Planning, part of the Adaptive Suite, as an alternative to spreadsheets because another retail portfolio company was benefiting tremendously from the solution."
+Our equity partner recommended we look at Adaptive Insights as an alternative to spreadsheets because another retail portfolio company was benefiting tremendously from the solution."

-Now Papyrus has moved their budgeting and planning process completely online.
-The ability for the finance group to update department budget figures in Adaptive Planning, reconcile payroll data and streamline reporting and analysis has improved the finance team’s oversight of the financial health of the business.
+Now Papyrus has moved their budgeting and planning process completely onto the Adaptive Insights Business Planning Cloud.
+The ability for the finance group to update department budget figures in Adaptive Insights, reconcile payroll data and streamline reporting and analysis has improved the finance team’s oversight of the financial health of the business.

-"In a challenging operating environment, the ability to have real-time visibility into our results, analyze what the numbers mean, and make adjustments to manage cash flow, inventory and staffing at a store level has been a tremendous advantage for Papyrus," states Shaw.
-"We fine tune our analysis in Adaptive Planning, thereby making more effective decisions which result in a better run organization."
+"In a challenging operating environment, the ability to have real-time visibility into our results, analyze what the numbers mean, and make adjustments to manage cash flow, inventory and staffing at a store level has been a tremendous advantage for Papyrus," said Shaw.
+"We fine tune our analysis in Adaptive Insights, thereby making more effective decisions which result in a better run organization."

-With Adaptive, Papyrus benefits from more accurate forecasts and a less painful planning and budgeting process.
-Because they have been able to more carefully monitor key metrics such as inventory, payroll and retail store performance, they have been able to carefully manage their cash position, allowing the company to not only withstand a difficult recessionary environment, but also continue to grow in their business during challenging economic times.
+With Adaptive Insights, Papyrus benefits from more accurate forecasts and a less painful planning and budgeting process.
+Because they have been able to more carefully monitor key metrics such as inventory, payroll and retail store performance, they have been able to carefully manage their cash position, allowing the company to not only withstand a difficult retail environment, but also continue to grow in their business during challenging economic times.